-Simone Skeen joined CHEST in March 2019 to serve as site coordinator and interventionist across a number of studies, primarily in digital- and mobile technology–based risk reduction interventions tailored toward trans and gender-nonconforming young people.
+Simone joined PRIDE in March 2019 to serve as site coordinator and interventionist across a number of studies, primarily in digital- and mobile technology–based risk reduction interventions tailored toward trans and gender-nonconforming young people.

 Simone was a merit scholar at the John Jay College of Criminal Justice Department of Psychology.
 Her graduate lab work and master’s thesis, which was presented at the 29th annual Association for Psychological Science annual conference, examined stigmatization and societal perceptions of survivors of sexual violence.
 She is from Baltimore, Maryland.